New Road - answers to your questions

 That means we would be acting unlawfully if we spent money on any works - such as marking the site out as a car park, putting up barriers/fencing or establishing proper entrances/exits - to make the common land safe for use as a car park.

 If we wanted to develop the land as a car park we would first need to apply to de-register it as a common.
 This would require an application to government.
-As part of that process the council would need to identify land of a similar size and in a nearby location to offer as a ‘swap’ for the land at New Road.
+As part of that process we would need to identify land of a similar size and in a nearby location to offer as a ‘swap’ for the land at New Road.

 A de-registration option has already been explored and is being reviewed as part of the long-term options for the future of the land.